-For the scoping exercise (see Annex A), an initial AOI of 50 km from the Project site has been defined considering the potential avifauna risks with the nearby protected area and potential impacts and benefits on the broader communities.
-The AOI at 1 km, 5km, 10 km and 50km from the Project site are depicted in Figure 4 below for information purposes.
+For the scoping exercise (see Annex A), an initial AOI of 50 km from the Project site has been defined considering the potential avifauna risks with the nearby protected area and potential impacts and benefits on the broader communities for the identification of Project receptors.

-Topic-specific AOI are described in the individual impact assessment sections below and have been informed by GIIP, the outcomes of the scoping and the ESIA baseline data collection process.
+For the ESIA, topic-specific direct and indirect AOI are described in the individual impact assessment sections below (including the social AOI).
+The topic specific AOI have been informed by GIIP, the outcomes of the scoping and the ESIA baseline data collection process.